willhunt914/PIDBOX/README.md

 I also learned that the setpoint is a very crucial part of the PID project and trying different ones is also important so you get the best possible code.
 For our poject, the servo was a very important piece and figuring out where the servo is at 0 degrees 90 degrees and 180 degrees is crucial.
 That's why in the start of the code I chose the degrees of the servo and found out the lowest middle and highest points to better calibrate the servo.

+For someone coding this project here is something that killed 2 birds with 1 stone.

 ### Code Problem 1
 One problem I encountered with the code and operation was finding out where the servo values were in the right spot for what we needed.

 ![COde1](https://github.com/willhunt914/PIDBOX/assets/112961434/36db4cc9-593b-4eb5-a136-aeb38f848659)

-My solution was to move the servo to the 3 angles which we figured would be the up, the down, and the middle. this also randomized where the ball which was inadvertent but a huge help.
+My solution was to move the servo to the 3 angles which we figured would be the up, the down, and the middle.
+This also randomized where the ball which was inadvertent but a huge help.

 ### Wiring Diagram